Large Language Models in Qualitative Research: Uses, Tensions, and Intentions

-Participants also raise concerns that LLMs may introduce IP and originality issues that make them cautious about their use in research (P11, P14, P18, P20).
-For example, P11 shared, \textit{``I feel like the IP is kind of mixed up in the data collection, because ChatGPT does give me some creative answers, but then sometimes I feel like I just take it for granted, and I probably did not think much about whether this creative answer has its own intellectual property or not.''} Continuing, they asked, \textit{"Is it bad to ask it to do stuff, and then kind of look it over, does that still count as your material?
+Some participants also raised concerns that LLMs introduce IP and originality issues that make them cautious about their use in research (P11, P14, P18, P20), particularly for tasks in research that create original ideas or findings.
+For example, P11 shared, \textit{``I feel like the IP is kind of mixed up... because ChatGPT does give me creative answers, but then sometimes I feel I just take it for granted, and I probably did not think about whether this creative answer has its own intellectual property.''} Opinions on acceptable use in light of this originality challenge were often inconclusive, with P19 asking, \textit{"Is it bad to ask it to do stuff, and then look it over, does that still count as your material?
 I think we're getting into those waters now."} Others note that as LLMs are increasingly integrated into workflows, policies that require disclosure, like the ACM policy, may be hard to enforce in practice.
 P18 wrestled with this concept, too: \textit{``At some point it may be somewhat impossible to truly distinguish what a human contributed or thought about, from what an AI that they were working with contributed.''}